Two people in lab coats and gloves working a lab.

 The Soil Health program works across cropping systems to study soil management strategies that improve biological, chemical, and physical soil properties related to crop productivity and system resilience.

-Soils & Water
+Soils and Water

-The Soils & Water program studies soil-plant-water relationships, soil fertility, and water-nutrient interactions with the goals of managing soils to improve water relations and managing water and nutrients to optimize soil processes, plant productivity, and environmental benefits.
+The Soils and Water program studies soil-plant-water relationships, soil fertility, and water-nutrient interactions with the goals of managing soils to improve water relations and managing water and nutrients to optimize soil processes, plant productivity, and environmental benefits.

 Vegetable Horticulture